 As previously discussed in detail in sections for Topics 4–6, a variety of strategies may be employed to increase participation, engagement, and overall support and demand for prescribed grazing to manage vegetation and fuel loads, and may include:

 Public-private partnerships: Leverage collaborations to access additional resources and expertise.
 Encourage public and private landowners to offer grazing contracts, thereby increasing the pool of land available for prescribed grazing, particularly when animals are not engaged in active projects.

-Increase availability and capacity for technical support.

-Rancher Technical Assistance Program – California Cattle Council
+Increase availability and capacity for technical support (e.g., see the Rancher Technical Assistance Program – California Cattle Council).

 Build community support by implementing outreach and education campaigns to demonstrate the benefits and safety of prescribed grazing, addressing concerns and building local buy-in.
 This can include the expansion of outreach and education to demonstrate prescribed grazing’s benefits and safety, addressing community concerns and misconceptions.